• Skip to Content

 Journalism student Amanda Gordon, who was selected as a 2018 Pulitzer Center Student Fellow while a student at Westchester Community College, presented her reporting on autism in Brazil at the 2018 Pulitzer Center Student Fellow Washington Weekend, Oct.
 26-28, 2018.
 Her talk was part of a livestream of student presentations (22:30 on https://www.youtube.com/watch?v=IesoeWXLNZ8&feature=youtu.be).
 Her reporting can be found on the Pulitzer Center's website at http://pulitzercenter.org/projects/brazils-learning-curve-approach-treating-autism

-2019 Mar 18
+Achievement (Other) - 2019 Mar 18

 Students study healthcare policy in Washington, D.C.